Skip to main content

 Assessment procedure

-The teaching of subjects runs in two (2) teaching periods called school terms.
+The teaching of subjects runs in two teaching periods called school terms.
 The first term lasts from 11 September until 20 January.
-The second term lasts from 21 January until the end of lessons.
+The second term lasts from 21 January until the end of the teaching period on 30 June.
+Students are assessed for each subject separately.
+Teachers of the corresponding subjects are responsible for carrying out the assessment.

 Assessment of student performance during school terms

-1. Classroom participation (questions and answers, contribution, teamwork, homework diligence), which helps teachers identify and assess students’ knowledge level, understanding of concepts and phenomena, as well as problem-solving, communication, critical thinking and creative skills.
+1. Classroom participation, which helps teachers identify and assess students’ knowledge level, understanding of concepts and phenomena, as well as problem-solving, communication, critical thinking and creative skills.

 2. Individual and group work assigned as part of the daily learning process, at school or as homework.